Rockwood, Pennsylvania: History

-In 1891 the Somerset Stone Company built a branch line from the Somerset & Cambria Branch Railroad's station at Milford east to its operation at Bare Rocks.
-A tragic accident along this company line on the evening of April 25, 1893, killed several people.
 A collision between two trains on the Pittsburgh & Connellsville Railroad, occurring about three miles east of Rockwood, claimed six lives in November 1894.
-The Wilson Creek Coal Company, in 1900, constructed a branch railroad off of the Somerset & Cambria Branch; this company line ran from about one mile north of Rockwood to its mining property about three miles to the east.
+Eleven individuals were injured when two trains collided on the P&C line just outside of Rockwood on Dec.
+29, 1898.
+Another collision between two trains near Rockwood injured 24 people on February 16, 1912.

+The B&O Railroad was a major east-west transportation artery in the region, with many people using it to pass over the Appalachian Mountains.
+One exciting event occurred in 1907, when President Theodore Roosevelt made a brief stop in Rockwood during his trip to Ohio to attend the funeral of Ida McKinley, the wife of former U.S. President William McKinley.
+As the Rockwood community grew and prospered, the bustling town became the home of numerous Christian congregations.
+As of 1914, at least five denominations had churches in Rockwood and the immediate vicinity: Lutheran, Methodist, Reformed, United Brethren, and United Evangelical.

 The Baltimore & Ohio Railroad passes through Rockwood as it bends northerly in a long bow about the roots of Mount Davis, and it is now owned and operated by CSX, with daily Amtrak express trains between Pittsburgh and Cumberland, MD passing through the town and the nearby Cumberland Narrows.
 It is situated near and below the West slope-side summit-point of both the Nemacolin Trail and Braddock's Road, as well as the railway as each ascended past the crest up through the Cumberland Narrows pass from the forks of the Potomac at Harper's Ferry.
 The town was thus an important stop over point in the post-American Revolution westward migration into the Ohio Country and via the river boats built in Brownsville.
 The Penrose Wolf Building was added to the National Register of Historic Places in 2002.